dnkmmr69420/containerized-amethyst/README.md

 ## Config

-There is only two things in the config since this is a simple program
+There is only two things in the config since this is a simple program.
+It is located at ~/.config/came.conf

 ```bash
 dcid=ame-container